OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 January 2002.md

 ## Afterlife & Soul Topics

-- Frank lacks the **STO motivation** to help others without an agenda, which provides staying power through troubles.
 - His inner drives, stemming from programmed parental abuse and neglect, lead toward suicidal thoughts.
 - The Cs express no desire to communicate with Frank, indicating complete withdrawal of connection.

----

-## Cosmic Structure & Densities

-- No direct content under this heading in this session.

----

-## Earth Changes & Environmental Events

-- No direct content under this heading in this session.

 ---